 Hank: But how did the killer exit the room without leaving a blood trail?
 James: Simple.
 He washed his hands in the flower vase.
 Hank: How do you know that?
 What, are you the killer or something?
 James: Oh, yes, Hank.
 I'm an unrepentant serial killer with 20 years of killing experience.
 This very night I broke into the study through a hidden passage behind the ancestral portrait, strangled Isabella with my bare hands, and to implicate her fiancee in the murder, I bought a machete two states away with a credit card registered in his name and had his fingerprints planted on it.
 And as soon as you leave this room, I plan to put that very same machete between your shoulder blades.
+I know I sound sarcastic right now, but honestly I'm telling you the truth.
 Hank: ...Stop being sarcastic, would you?
 We have work to do.
 And put that machete down...

 James: We ought to be careful Hank.
 The killer could be anyone, even you or me.
 Hank: One of us, that's ridiculous.

 Hank: James!
 It was you all along!
 But... when we were investigating...
 James: You thought I was being sarcastic, didn't you, Hank?
 Because you never listen to me, you never take me seriously, and you are so incredibly self-absorbed that you wouldn't so much as blink at me even if I confessed to being a murderer to your face!